JumpingKeyCaps/BulgedComposeShaper/README.md

 - 🧩 **Seamless Compose Integration**
   Works with all `shape`-enabled composables like `Card`, `Surface`, `Box`, and custom layouts.

-- ✋ **Touch & Clipping Support**
+- ✋ **Perfect Clipping for Images**
-  Ensures perfect clipping around the curved shape, even when using `RenderEffect` or custom AGSL shaders.
+  Scale your bitmap (1.05–1.25x) with `ContentScale.Crop` for flawless clipping inside the bulged shape.

-- 🖼️ **Interactive ClippedImage Composable**
+- 🖼️ **Ready-to-use ClippedImage Composable**
-  A ready-to-use `Composable` that displays an image clipped with the custom shape,
-  and handles touch events to trigger shape morphing or shader animations.
+  Handles scaling and clipping automatically.

 ---